bandprotocol/libra-web/README.md

 ### 👛 LibraWallet

 You can create a wallet using `LibraWallet` class.
 A wallet is like your masterkey and you can create almost infinitely many Libra accounts from it.
-Note that PyLibra's mnemonic scheme is not similar to that of [Libra's CLI](https://github.com/libra/libra/tree/master/client/src), so you cannot import mnemonic between the two libraries (yet).
+Since we're using the same mnemonic scheme as libra-cli, you should be able to reuse the mnemonic exported from the official client and vice-versa.

 ```js
 import { LibraWallet } from 'libra-web'